Football at the 2000 Summer Olympics – Men's tournament

-The men's football tournament at the 2000 Summer Olympics was held in Sydney and four other cities in Australia from 15 to 30 September.
+The men's football tournament at the 2000 Summer Olympics was held in Sydney and four other cities in Australia from 13 to 30 September.
 It was the 22nd edition of the men's Olympic football tournament.

-The final, played at the Olympic Stadium in Sydney, Australia, attracted the Olympic Games Football attendance record of 104,098 which broke the previous record of 101,799 set at the Rose Bowl for the gold medal match of the 1984 Summer Olympics in Los Angeles, with Cameroon winning the gold.
+The final, played at the Olympic Stadium in Sydney, Australia, attracted the Olympic Games Football attendance record of 104,098 which broke the previous record of 101,799 set at the Rose Bowl for the gold medal match of the 1984 Summer Olympics in Los Angeles.
+Cameroon won the gold medal with a victory over Spain, the country's first Olympic gold in history.

 Competition schedule

 The match schedule of the tournament.

 Qualification

 The following 16 teams qualified for the 2000 Olympic men's football tournament:

 Four countries competed for the first time in 2000: the Czech Republic and Slovakia (previously champions together as Czechoslovakia at the 1980 Summer Olympics), South Africa and Honduras.

 Squads

 Venues

 Six venues were used during the tournament, four of them outside of Sydney at cities around Australia.
 Olympic stadium hosted the Final.